 It’s true, for some people, no matter how hard they try to clean their mouth, brushing and flossing, their mouth still smells like something crawled up in there and died.
 This type of condition would be some serious halitosis.
 Bad breath even after brushing needs powerful help, but only if it is really there.
+Find out if you really have bad breath here.

 In some cases, the person with the bad breath may want to look for a second opinion before taking the torch to their mouth.
-We can be very critical of our selves and exaggerate the situation to the point where it will rule, and ruin, our lives.
+We can be very critical of ourselves and exaggerate the situation to the point where it will rule, and ruin, our lives.
 Asking a trusted friend or a family member to test your breath for you would resolve most self-consciousness about bad breath.

 True Bad Breath, Even After Brushing